-The 30 June 2024 adopted valuation of 11-13 Robinson Street, Dandenong, VIC is based on an external valuation dated 30 June 2024.
-The Trust's valuation policy requires the property to be valued by an independent professionally qualified valuer with a recognised relevant professional qualification at least once every two years.
+The 30 June 2025 adopted valuation of 11-13 Robinson Street, Dandenong, VIC is based on an external valuation dated 31 May 2025.
+The Trust's valuation policy requires the property to be valued by an independent professionally qualified valuer with a recognised relevant professional qualification at least once every year.
 Note 5(g) provides further details in relation to the valuation of investment property.